 It's fair to say that the reaction to Luis Suarez's suspension for biting Giorgio Chiellini during Uruguay's World Cup win over Italy last week has been ridiculously over the top.
-Rational analysis of the severity of the ban has been difficult amidst such hysteria.
+Rational analysis of the severity of the ban has been difficult amid such hysteria.

-Indeed, what those defending the four-month suspension from all "football-related activity" seem to find even more stupefying than the fact that Suarez has bitten an opponent for a third time, is the groundswell of support for the forward, which extends beyond the boundaries of his native Uruguay.
+Indeed, what those defending the four-month suspension from all "football-related activity" seem to find even more stupefying than the fact that Suarez has bitten an opponent for a third time is the groundswell of support for the forward, which extends beyond the boundaries of his native Uruguay.

 However, while the striker's crime is as indefensible as it is inexplicable, the argument that he has been treated differently to his peers is understandable — because he has been.